The So Sew Crafty Retreat

 Night folks.
 Thinking of you all in the Ukraine.

-Wednesday 23rd Feb: Just outside Apartment 14 we have a lovely lime tree which has given us an amazing number of juicy lemons each year and just keeps giving.
+Wednesday 23rd Feb: Just outside Apartment 14 we have a lovely lemon tree which has given us an amazing number of juicy lemons each year and just keeps giving.
 No-one knows how to prune the tree properly (supposed to be shaped like a wine glass so I’m told) but doing it is another thing.
 Thanks to Christina (one our team here) for the photo!

 We recently planted a little orchard of other citrus trees on our new ’roundabout’ over by The Annex, but some are struggling a bit from the heat and rock-hard ground.
 I’m hoping they hang in there until it cools down a bit and the roots have a bit of courage to argue with the soil.
 We did our best to prepare it well for them so I think they just need time (and less wind, and fewer wallabies who just keep breaking their branches).
 Such is life.